AckerlyXu/heima/articles/storage/queues/storage-ruby-how-to-use-queue-storage.md

 3. In the Settings blade on the right, click **Access Keys**.
 4. In the Access keys blade that appears, you'll see the access key 1 and access key 2.
 You can use either of these.
 5. Click the copy icon to copy the key to the clipboard.

-To obtain these values from a classic storage account in the classic Azure portal:

-1. Log in to the [classic Azure portal](https://manage.windowsazure.cn).
-2. Navigate to the storage account you want to use.
-3. Click **MANAGE ACCESS KEYS** at the bottom of the navigation pane.
-4. In the pop up dialog, you'll see the storage account name, primary access key and secondary access key.
-For access key, you can use either the primary one or the secondary one.
-5. Click the copy icon to copy the key to the clipboard.

 ## How To: Create a Queue
 The following code creates a **Azure::QueueService** object, which enables you to work with queues.